geonetwork/doc/source/administrator-guide/managing-metadata-standards/configure-validation.rst

 Configuring validation levels
 #############################

-Each standards define validation levels (using schematron - see :ref:`implementing-a-schema-plugin`).
+Each standard defines validation levels (using schematron - see :ref:`implementing-a-schema-plugin`).
-By default, ISO19139 propose validation using:
+By default, ISO19139 proposes validation using:

 - ISO rules